trcook/git_workshop/git_slideshow/Git Presentation.md

 * When it can't you need to fix them
 * Diff, resolve using 'mine'/'theirs'

+\appendix

+# Replication environments
+## Problem:
+* Software versions change over time

+# What is Docker?

+## That's actually sort of a hard question to answer
+* Virtualization software, but not totally
+* But totally if on pc/mac

 <!--File must begin/end on empty line!!  -->